Justus Haucap

-Justus Haucap (born in Quakenbrück on March 24, 1969) is a German economist who currently works as Professor of Economics at the University of Düsseldorf, where he directs the Düsseldorf Institute for Competition Economics (DICE).
+Justus Haucap (born March 24, 1969, in Quakenbrück) is a German economist who currently works as Professor of Economics at the University of Düsseldorf, where he directs the Düsseldorf Institute for Competition Economics (DICE).
 The focus of his research is on competition and antitrust as well as the regulation of network industries and the digital economy.
 In 2015, Haucap was awarded the Gustav Stolper Prize for his contributions to competition policy in Germany.

 Early life and education

 A native of Quakenbrück, Justus Haucap studied economics at the University of Saarland and at the University of Michigan, Ann Arbor, obtaining a diploma and Ph.D. from the former in 1993 and 1997.
 In 2003, Haucap habilitated at the Helmut Schmidt University with a thesis on the application of economic policy to competition, regulation and institutions.

 Career

 Haucap worked as Professor for Competition Theory and Policy at the Ruhr University Bochum (2004–07) and later as Professor for Economic Policy at the University of Erlangen-Nuremberg (2007–09).
 Since 2009, he has been Professor for Competition Theory and Policy at the University of Düsseldorf and Director of the Düsseldorf Institute for Competition Economics (DICE).

-Moreover, he has been a long-term member and chaired the German Monopoly Commission (2006–14), which advises the German government on competition policy.
+In addition to his academic work, Haucap has been a long-term member and chaired the German Monopoly Commission (2006–14), which advises the German government on competition policy.
+In 2025, Federal Minister for Economic Affairs and Energy Katherina Reiche appointed him as one of her external advisors on macroeconomic policy.